Final Fantasy XIII Review

 The first 20 hours of the game are pretty much hallways.
 The game blocks the path behind you and tries to trick you into thinking there are multiple paths to take, but there aren’t.
 There is one route and the only thing you’ll get from trying to diverge from it is the occasional treasure container with a Phoenix Down or something equally boring in it.
 They may as well just take out the exploration mode and make the game operate as a string of battles that occur when you click on a map like Final Fantasy Tactics.
 It’s not like you’re going to discover some secret amazing thing by running around in this game.

-There is a point –FAR into the game– where you have the option to start doing the equivalent of bounty hunting for notorious monsters.
-Some of these monsters are so easy it’s a joke.
-But most of them are so difficult that it’s ridiculous and frustrating to keep coming back for multiple attempts.
-You can keep re-trying these battles as much as you want, but you don’t lose because you’re unskilled.
+There is a point — far into the game — where you have the option to start doing the equivalent of bounty hunting for notorious monsters.
+Some of these monsters are so easy it’s a joke, but most of them are so difficult that it’s ridiculous and frustrating to keep coming back for multiple attempts.
+You can keep re-trying these battles as much as you want.
+You don’t lose because you’re unskilled.
 You don’t lose because you don’t have the proper strategy.
-You lose because you don’t have enough Health Points to withstand the attack this monster does when he’s at 25% health.
+You lose because you don’t have enough HP to withstand the attack this monster does when he’s at 25% health.
 If your main character dies, it’s game over.
-Your two buddies that follow you around apparently have no ability to use Phoenix Downs or cast spells to bring you back to life, even though you can do that for either of them.
+Your two buddies that follow you around can’t use Phoenix Down or cast spells to bring you back to life, even though you can do that for either of them.
 It gets to the point where you can’t choose to control the character you like unless he has a minimum amount of HP.
 Fun.

 Fast-Paced Battle System